 While plenty of Submariners have been used as desk divers, we’re willing to bet that no Datejust has ever been used as an actual dive watch.
 At least not on purpose.

-Now, the Datejust is an Oyster, which means it’s got some water resistance.
+Now, the Rolex Datejust is an Oyster, which means it’s got some water resistance.
 The current reference carries a rating of 100 meters or 330 feet, so it could theoretically withstand the pressures of shallow depth diving.

 The Rolex Submariner 5508 is a beautiful watch.

 But there’s no rotating bezel with minute markings to time your dive or your decompression stops.
 There’s no diver’s extension hidden in the clasp to allow the watch to fit over your wetsuit.
 And the hands-to-dial contrast is not optimized for underwater readability.
-Then there’s the whole issue of precious metal in some versions.
+Then there’s the whole issue of the precious metal in some versions.

 For those reasons alone, the Datejust will never be a dive watch.